hoytech/quadrable/README.md

 * **Branches**: These are interior nodes that reference one or two children nodes.
 In the case where one of the nodes is an empty node, a branch left/right node is used.
 If the right child is empty, a branch left node is used, and vice versa.
 If neither are empty then a branch both node is used.
 Note that a branch implies that there are 2 or more leaves somewhere underneath this node, otherwise the branch node would be collapsed to a leaf or would be empty.
 * **Empty**: Empty nodes are not stored in the database, but instead are implicit children of branch left/right nodes.
 * **Leaf**: These are collapsed leaves, and contain enough information to satisfy get/put/del operations, and to be moved.
 A hash of the key is stored, but not the key itself.
-This is (optionally) stored in a separate table.
-See trackKeys FIXME
+This is (optionally) stored in a [separate table](#key-tracking).
 * **Witness** and **WitnessLeaf**: These are nodes that exist in partial-trees.
 A Witness node could be standing in for either a branch or a leaf, but a WitnessLeaf could only be a Leaf.
 The only difference between a WitnessLeaf and a Leaf is that the WitnessLeaf only stores a hash of the value, not the value itself.
 This means that it cannot be used to satisfy a get request.
 However, it still could be used for non-inclusion purposes, or for updating/deletion.

 ### Node layout in storage